 The throttle position sensor (TPS) is probably one of the easiest sensors to test on your 4.2L equipped Ford pick up or van.

 In this tutorial I'll show you how to test it with a simple multimeter (no scan tool required).
+This test is a very accurate way of finding out if it's defective (or not).

 The contents of this tutorial at a glance: